 Check out this cool video on a farrier caring for a horse’s hoof:

 Horse hoof care is an important part of the overall health and well-being of a horse.
 Many factors can affect hooves, including poor nutrition, age, and amount of exercise.
 It is important to look after your horse’s feet in order to maintain optimum health.

 Genetics plays an important part in the health of a horse’s hooves.
 Thick, dense hooves are ideal.
 Thin or brittle hooves can be difficult to keep healthy.
 It is important to do regular inspections to ensure that your horse’s hooves are healthy and free from damage caused by wear, injury, or infection.

 Exercise and nutrition have a huge impact on the health of a horse’s hooves.
 Regular exercise keeps the feet strong and encourages blood flow, which in turn helps a horse’s body fight many diseases.

 Happy National Farriers Week!

-Remember to add your memories and ways that you commemorated this special day on social media, by using the hashtag #NationalFarriersWeek.
+Remember to add your memories and ways that you commemorated this holiday dedicated to farriers week on social media by using the hashtag #NationalFarriersWeek and #ILoveVeterinary.